Crul/cdda_osm_maps/README.md

 WARNING: This is just a quick proof of concept that places only a few elements (water, roads and not much else) in an empty CDDA world, it's far from being useful.

+Cataclysm: Dark Days Ahead - <https://github.com/CleverRaven/Cataclysm-DDA/>

 ## Workflow

 1. Export OSM file from <https://www.openstreetmap.org/export>, <https://export.hotosm.org> or any other source
-2. Create a New World in CDDA.
-All its content will be removed.
+2. Create a New World in CDDA (all its content will be removed), start a new game in it.
+SAVE and quit.
 3. Run command line:

 ```text